Michigan

 Voting Systems Used

-Michigan primarily uses hand marked paper ballots and optical scanners in polling places statewide, with ballot marking devices for accessibility.
+Michigan uses hand-marked paper ballots and optical scanners statewide, with ballot marking devices for accessibility.
 For the most up to date information please visit Verified Voting’s Verifier.

 For an explanation on the types of voting equipment used, click here.